Our Man Bashir: Production

 Producer Ira Steven Behr wanted a holodeck episode for Deep Space Nine that was different from any seen on The Next Generation.

 Story editor René Echevarria was keen not to have a damaged holodeck story appear, as he felt it had been overdone in Star Trek: The Next Generation.
 It was specified in the information sheet sent to freelance writers that Deep Space Nine was not accepting stories involving malfunctioning holodecks.
 Producer Ira Steven Behr explained that the show had been looking for a unique holodeck story that would be specifically for Deep Space Nine rather than Sherlock Holmes and Dixon Hill detective stories seen in The Next Generation.
 Whilst Bashir and O'Brien's adventures in the holosuites in the Battle of Britain and the Battle of Clontarf have been mentioned in episodes, they were simply too expensive to be shown on screen effectively.
 But Behr felt that the story for "Our Man Bashir" was within the budget of the show.

 The story was initially pitched to Echevarria by Robert Gillan, who was on the staff of Deep Space Nine as Assistant Script Coordinator.
 Echevarria was immediately convinced, and told Behr about the story who was equally as enthusiastic.
 In Gillan's original pitch, there wasn't a specific setting clearly set out, but Behr and Echevarria were sold on the idea that nothing went wrong with the holosuites — it was simply where the computer decided to store the information following a transporter accident.
-Producer Ronald D. Moore came up with the 1960s setting, as he felt it was appropriate since Garak was a spy for the Cardassian Obsidian Order.
-He wrote the teleplay, and based it on a variety of sources including James Bond, Our Man Flint, The Man from U.N.C.L.E., and The Wild Wild West.
-He later explained that he "loved all of them as a kid.
-They had a certain panache.
-I loved writing that episode."

 Julian Bashir, played by Alexander Siddig, was the central character in this episode.